 Over the past few years, the green card denial rate has been on the rise.
 The 2018 fiscal year recorded a 37% denial rate for different immigration applications.
 To guard against this, you need to involve an experienced marriage-based immigration attorney in your application process.

-At Immi-USA, we have a team of dedicated and highly experienced lawyers who have helped countless clients file and acquire their marriage-based green cards.
-For a petition that has already been denied, we can help you take the appropriate next steps.
-Also, if you have yet to apply for your green card, we will help you file the petition and avoid the potential pitfalls that could lead to denial.
-You can schedule a consultation with us today by filling out this free contact form.
+VisaNation Law Group immigration lawyers have helped countless clients file and acquire their marriage-based green cards.
+For a petition that has already been denied, they can help you take the appropriate next steps.
+Also, if you have yet to apply for your green card, they will help you file the petition and avoid the potential pitfalls that could lead to denial.
+You can schedule a consultation today by filling out this free contact form.